Yenof/ThemeLite/README.md

 Scroll Bar Background Color – Color of the scroll bar background.
 (ScrollBar.track)<br>
 Side Panel Bold Font – Font used in the plugin list.
 (And sometimes plugin configs).<br>
 Side Panel Font Size – Font size used in the plugin list.
 (And sometimes plugin configs).<br>
 Force Inner Panel Colors - This forcibly sets theme colors to the plugin config panels everytime they are opened.
-This has the effect of a tiny moment where the text is first shown white, then changes.
+This has the effect of a brief moment where the text is first shown white, then changes, but is unnoticable on most systems.

 <br>